jnyfah/CuriousX/README.md

 - [ ] remove dark mode check prettier for good design
 - [ ] writing Unit tests
 - [ ] Translation validation

+turning into an interpreter, get all the errors first before throwing ?? semantic and codegen can be done at once ? the jsonfile is slowing things down